fuchain/librarian-module/README.md

 Easy deploy to production with **Docker Swarm**:

-Make sure you have built images on Docker Hub and `docker-stack.yml` file, then run:
+Make sure you have built images on your Docker Hub and `docker-stack.yml` file, then run:

 ```
 $ docker swarm init